Steam Review: Spelunky, or, Why I’m Still Going Back into the Caves

 Each level contains a few constants.
 There are treasures and enemies, a damsel to save from each level, an occasional shopkeeper, and an exit that’s always on the bottom floor.
 There are traps (wall darts, lava, etc.) but they’re specific to each of the game’s four worlds.
 This means that while exploration is hazardous, you will never be caught off-guard with something that the game generated on a whim: if you know the world, you should know what to watch out for.
 Enemies don’t attack you like they do in Galaga and Call of Duty.
 They let you come to them, and initiate your own combat strategy in your own time.
 Spelunky is almost tile-based, like a tactical mod for Super Mario World.

 There’s been debate since the release of Spelunky as to what really makes up a “roguelike” game.
-The limitations inherent in any genre definition may prevent us from ever knowing for sure.
-But the ability of Spelunky to narrow the player’s view to see victory as an exclusive result of experience and not of powering up, makes it ideal to discuss the genre even if it doesn’t necessarily define it. .
+The limitations of defining any genre may prevent us from knowing for sure.
+But the ability of Spelunky to narrow the player’s view to see victory and defeat as an exclusive result of experience and not of powering up, makes it ideal to discuss the genre even if it doesn’t necessarily define it.

 Spelunky excels at this balance.
 Great power-ups can rarely be found, and are more commonly bought at the randomly-generated stores.
 But they cost you treasure – your score – and may cost you later in an inability to buy more crucial ropes and bombs.
+They fill up your hands, sometimes flabbergasting you in a crucial situation.
+Some even over-empower you, tempting you to risk too much and think too little.
 If you’re tight on cash you can kill the store owner, but this doesn’t let you off either: every shopkeeper in this playthrough will now begrudge you for your sins, and there will be an extra one patrolling every level exit, hoping to sabotage your clean escape.